NYC Sues Oil Companies Over Climate Change - Slashdot

 Not Gonna Happen (Score:1)

-It's probably just a left wing public attorney (Score:3)
+It's probably just a left wing public attorney (Score:2, Insightful)

 Personally, if these sort of tactics are what it takes to get climate change addressed I say go for it.
 If you believe in science you believe in climate change.
 And unless you're really, really rich you're not going to be in any position to profit from ignoring it.
 You'll suffer with the rest of us as the price of food, drink,